How Do Dishwashers Work?

 It’s exactly that kind of thought that led to the invention of the dishwasher, well maybe not but I am sure it was on the mind of many people when they bought one.
 The dishwasher is actually a much older machine than many people realise it was invented by Josephine Cochran who was granted the patent in 1888.

 The first prototype drawings are actually still very relevant today, there have been some changes of course but things are very similar.
 Josephine Cochran’s first designs didn’t use electricity for one thing but the designs are still very relevant in many respects to a modern dishwasher.

 Today in modern machines we use rotating water paddles instead, so many things are the same.
 But how exactly does a modern washing machine actually work then?
-They follow similar principles to the first washing machines designed by Josephine Cochran but there are of course a few differences, let’s take a more in-depth look and see how exactly today’s washing machines work.
+They follow similar principles to the first dishwashing machines designed by Josephine Cochran but there are of course a few differences, let’s take a more in-depth look and see how exactly today’s dishwashers work.